Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled British Airways flight to Cape Town or Emirates flight via Dubai.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Cape Town.

 Day 2 Cape Town